ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Endorsed Values Triple {#sec-comid-triple-endval}

-An Endorsed Values triple declares additional measurements that are valid when a Target Environment has been verified against reference measurements.
-For Endorsed Value Claims, the subject is either a Target or Attesting Environment, the object contains measurements, and the predicate defines semantics for how the object relates to the subject.
+An Endorsed Values triple declares additional claims that are to be added to the ACS under the condition that a `reference-triple-record` from the same CoMID has been added.

 ~~~ cddl
 {::include cddl/endorsed-triple-record.cddl}